Playing Defense in Lacrosse is all about Trust with Matt Landis

 Trust (And Thank) Matt Landis

 Thank you so much to the incredible Matt Landis for taking the time to talk to us during his busy schedule and we wish the best to you and the Cannons this season.
-Check out their schedule here, and check out our Twitter and Instagram for the best info on lacrosse.

 We want to continue to bring you the best stories, advice, reviews, and profiles from the great world of lacrosse.
 We also want you to be a part of that!
 Let us know any and all suggestions that you have for us.
 Also if you feel that you have a product, a company, a vision, or a message you want to be spread just let us know!
 We want to connect the entire lacrosse world to make our amazing sport even better.Great people like Matt Landis are getting us there each day!